-What Is Forward Head Posture And What Causes It In The First Place?
+What Is Forward Head Posture, And What Causes It?

-First things first - what is forward head posture, and what causes it in the first place?
-Forward head posture is a term used to characterize bad neck posture.
+Forward head posture is a term used to characterize poor neck posture.
 You have likely seen people exhibit this look before, it’s pretty hard to miss.
-It looks ugly in its own regard, as the head jets forward past the chest.
-It is usually a sign of someone not taking great care of their body.
-And because it's often associated with overusing technology, some people refer to this condition as "tech neck".
+It looks pretty ugly, and is usually a sign of someone not taking great care of their body.

-But beyond just the unsightly elements of this condition, it also hurts.
+But it also hurts.
 Forward head posture puts a ton of extra stress on your cervical spine, as you’re constantly stretching all the ligaments and muscles in your neck to their limit.
 On top of the neck pain it causes, you can even develop chronic headaches.
-If left untreated, your forward head position can contribute to serious injuries down the road as a result of a combination of muscular imbalance, weakness, and overuse.
-All things considered, you definitely want to fix forward head posture!

 - Spending too much time hunched over.
 There are lots of professions that can contribute to this, such as trucking/driving, sewing, etc.